fededim/TSqlResources/README.md

 	- exec spSearchTables 'North%',NULL,'S%',NULL,'P%',NULL - returns tables starting with S% with columns starting with P% in databases starting with North% in the server
 	- exec spSearchTables 'North%',,NULL,'S%',NULL,'P%','30%' - returns tables starting with S% with columns starting with P% whose value matches 30% in databases starting with North% in the server
 	- exec spSearchTables NULL,NULL,NULL,NULL,NULL,'30%' - returns all table and all columns whose value matches 30% in all databases in the server
+	- exec spSearchTables NULL,NULL,NULL,'geo%',NULL,'POINT(-122.35900 47.65129)' - WKT query: returns all table and all columns whose columntype is spatial (e.g. geometry or geography) and contain the specified WKT entity

 # Functions (Functions folder)